PSueri/personal-finance-manager/README.md

 ![d2](images/dashboard_2.jpg)

 The dashboard displays data for a user-selected month.
-By default, the current month is chosen, but users can switch to a different month using a selection tool
+By default, the current month is chosen, but users can switch to a different month using a selection tool.

 ![d3](images/dashboard_3.jpg)

 ## Add Transaction Form